euresa/statistics/README.md

 # statistics
-Implementations of statistical and mathematical functions and models.
+This repo will primarily contain implementations of statistical and mathematical functions, models, and simulations.
 This repo will primarily contain jupyter notebooks that I'm playing around with and some data.
-I'll try to limit to to a "main" and "dev" branch.
+I also have some Python, R, and Matlab code from past projects at Duke.